‘Free!’ Season 3 Anime Trailer, Key Visual, Cast Released Showing ‘Free! Dive To The Future’ Characters

 A new Free!
 Season 3 anime trailer preview video and key visual have been released ahead of the upcoming Free!
 Season 3 release date.
 The third season of the series is being called Free!
-Dive To The Future and it will be the sequel to the movie Free!
+Dive To The Future, and it will be the sequel to the movie Free!
 Take Your Marks! movie that was released in Japan.
-In addition, a special “Episode 0” will be screened and this episode will not be included in the third season of Free!
+In addition, a special “Episode 0” will be screened, and this episode will not be included in the third season of Free!
 Iwatobi Swim Club.

 Eisaku Kawanami will direct the upcoming TV anime Free!: Dive to the Future, as staff members for the series have been announced.
 The series is scheduled for Summer 2018. https://t.co/5PaKt0pyXG #TV_Free pic.twitter.com/u8mU6dewi0